nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Bias/Operand Data is Per Channel:

-Data will be fetched from memory, and stick on one value for multiple cycles when feature data is processing on the same surface, and update to the value of the next surface when feature data is changing to next surface.
+Data will be fetched from memory, and maintain one value for multiple cycles when feature data is processing on the same surface.
+It will then update to the value of the next surface when feature data changes to the next surface.

 Bias/Operand Data is Per Cube:

-Data will be set by register, and will not change after the current hardware lay start to operand till the end.
+Data will be set in a software configuration register, and will not change throughout the execution time for a hardware layer.

 Buffer Size Estimation
 ~~~~~~~~~~~~~~~~~~~~~~

-There are three major buffers in single data processing subunit, LUT in
+There are three major buffers in the single data processing subunit: LUT in
-activation block, read DMA buffer, and write DMA buffer.
+the activation block, read DMA buffer, and write DMA buffer.
 LUT size is
 (65+ 257) \*2(BPE) = 644Bytes.

-For feature read DMA buffer in M, there are two constraints for
+For feature read DMA buffer in the M block there are two constraints to
-determining its size.
-One is covering internal SRAM accessing latency,
+consider to determine its size.
+One is covering internal SRAM access latency.
-currently the latency is 128 cycles.
-The other is accessing bandwidth.
+The latency is expected to be about 128 cycles.
+The other is access bandwidth.
 Each partial feature data element is 16 bits, and SDP needs to process
 16 elements per cycle, so the required bandwidth is 32 bytes.
-So, read
+The read
-DMA buffer size is\ :math:`128 \times 32 = 4\ KBytes`.
+DMA buffer size is therefore\ :math:`128 \times 32 = 4\ KBytes`.

-Different from feature data, if BS/BN/EW has to support BatchNorm mode
+Unlinke feature data, if BS/BN/EW has to support BatchNorm mode
-which has 32bits per element thus the read DMA buffer size for those 2
+which has 32bits per element.
+Thus the read DMA buffer size for those 2
 modules are: 32(bits)*128(cycles)*16(elements)/8=8Kbytes.

 .. power-consideration-6: